machinefi/google-fit-demo/README.md

 - You'll find NFT URIs in `nft/uploads.json` (you'll need them at [Step 2](#step-2-blockchain-environment-preparation))
 - _If funding while uploading fails, you can manually run fund script first `npm run fund`_

-### Upstash
+### Redis

-> For storing encrypted Oura Personal Access Tokens and tracking the last data synchronization timestamp, we use a serverless database with a Redis API.
-We recommend Upstash for this, as it offers a user-friendly interface for setting up such databases.
+> For fast storing and retrieving the last data synchronization timestamp, we use a serverless database with a Redis API.
+We recommend Google Memorystore for Redis for this, as it offers a user-friendly interface for setting up such databases.

-- Create a new database in [Upstash](https://console.upstash.com/).
+- Create a [new Redis instance](https://cloud.google.com/memorystore/docs/redis/create-instance-console#creating_a_redis_instance) in Google Cloud Console.
-- Keep note of the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` variables.
-You can find these in the `Details` page under the `REST API` section.
+- Keep note of the `REDIS_HOST` and `REDIS_PORT` of the created instance.
+You can find these in the `Instances` page under the `Memorystore` section.

 ## Project Setup and Execution Instructions